amirshabaniv/instagram/README.md

 #### Create venv and use pip to install packages in project
 pip install -r requirements.txt

-#### Configure the postgres database in the settings.py file and mekemigration:
+#### Configure the postgres database in the settings.py file and mekemigration and migrate:
 python manage.py makemigrations
 python manage.py migrate